marklemay/dDynamic/src/Dynamic/README.md

-this is a compromise implementation:
-* every cast has a pocket of untyped computation
-* when casts disagree, (blocking term elimination) the untyped computation will have the exact trace of what went wrong

 currently suspect that:
 * par-reduction holds, (so confulent, so type sound)
 * the very lazy whfn is enough for the minimal implementation

 would like:
-* have a formal notion of the extentionality availible
+* to have a formal notion of the extentionality availible
+* a cleaner way to collect counterexamples when there is not an absolute failure
+  * also a way to change the eagarness of checking
+* to have some kind of typeing notion for the untyped traces
+* consolidate casts and checks
 * a notion of internal vs external observation.
 If something uses weak typing internally it is less of an issue then if the weak typeing leaks for example
 ```